 We summarize below the benefits each of our executive officers named in the Summary Compensation Table would have been entitled to receive had we terminated his or her employment (other than for cause, death or disability) at December 31, 2013 or had the executive done so for good reason, and the benefits each executive would have been entitled to receive had the termination occurred within two years following a change in control of the company.
 These amounts assume the executive had entered into a two-year consulting, non-solicitation and confidentiality agreement providing for enhanced severance.
-We also show the benefits that each executive would have been entitled to receive (accelerated vesting and exercisability of stock options and vesting of restricted stock units) had a change in control of the companied or followed by a termination of the executive's employment.
-Because Mr. Chaudhri retired before December 31, 2013, he is not included in the table.
+We also show the benefits that each executive would have been entitled to receive (accelerated vesting and exercisability of stock options and vesting of restricted stock units) had a change in control of the company occurred on December 31, 2013 whether or not accompanied or followed by a termination of the executive's employment.
+Because Mr. Chaudhri retired before December 31, 2013, he is not included in